HarvardMapCollection/tutorials-share/content/posts/re-wilding-2024/index.md

 date: 2024-06-13
 tags: ["news"]
 image: winter.png
-authors: ["Belle Lipton", "Boya Zhou", "Nikita Nair", "Hayden Teeter", "Alyssia Wiesenbauer", "Cody Vasquez", "Hannah Adler"]
+authors: ["Belle Lipton", "Hannah Adler", "Nikita Nair", "Hayden Teeter", "Cody Vasquez", "Alyssia Wiesenbauer", "Boya Zhou"  ]
 description: Re-Wilding Harvard 2024 GIS projects.
 ---

 During Spring 2024, the Harvard Map Collection embedded with history course Re-Wilding Harvard, taught by Professor Joyce Chaplin.
 From the syllabus, "re-wilding returns a place to an earlier form to promote biodiversity; urban re-wilding does this within urban spaces, including Harvard’s."

-![Planter at Harvard Museum of Natural History](media/re-wild.png) *[Re-wilded site](https://www.harvardmagazine.com/2022/08/re-wilding-harvard) from 2022, at the Harvard Museum of Natural History.*
+![Planter at Harvard Museum of Natural History](media/re-wild.png) *[Re-wilded site](https://www.harvardmagazine.com/2022/08/re-wilding-harvard) from 2021, at the Harvard Museum of Natural History.*

 In past iterations of the course, students studied historic dimensions of pre-colonial landscapes and ecosystems at Harvard and their impact on what exists now.
-Students in 2022 even re-wilded a site.
+Students have even re-wilded two sites, one at the Museum of Natural History, and another at the Business School.
 Throughout this learning, maps played a role in helping to understand places on campus, past and present.
 When Professor Chaplin and I met during a visit to the Map Collection in 2022, she was interested in the potential for beginning to introduce GIS in class, so students could engage more deeply with these topics.

 In this article, we will focus on the ways our resulting partnership opened up outcomes previously inaccessible when we had to rely on drop-in models in the past, models where course librarians are limited by one or two course visits during the semester.
 We will also highlight the delightful geospatial findings of Re-Wilding students from Spring 2024.